robolab-pavia/slr-kit/slrkit_projects.md

 * `num_docs`: number of document;
 * `num_not_empty`: number of documents not empty after filtering.

-The script, also outputs the extracted topics and the topics-documents aasociation produced by the best model.
+The script, also outputs the extracted topics and the topics-documents association produced by the best model.
 The topics are output in `<outdir>/lda_terms-topics_<date>_<time>.json` and the topics assigned to each document in `<outdir>/lda_docs-topics_<date>_<time>.json`.

 **IMPORTANT:**

 there are some issues on the reproducibility of the LDA training.
-Setting the `seed` option (see below) is not enough to guarantee the reproducibilty of the experiment.
+Setting the `seed` option (see below) is not enough to guarantee the reproducibility of the experiment.
 It is also necessary to set the environment variable `PYTHONHASHSEED` to `0`.
 The following command sets the variable for a single run in a Linux shell: